-Residents are involved in planning formal activity schedules
+Residents are involved in planning formal activity schedules on an ongoing basis

 Events and activities in your home should reflect the interests of the people currently living in your home.
-One way to do this is to involve residents in planning the activity calendars.
+One way to do this is to involve residents in planning the activity calendars prior to posting.
 Whatever strategy you use, residents should be able to talk about how they participate in this process.
 Activity professionals should also use the information they gather from residents through assessments in activity calendar planning.